ewnd9/record-desktop/README.md

 ## Install

 ```
+$ sudo add-apt-repository ppa:nilarimogard/webupd8 && sudo apt-get update
 $ sudo apt-get install slop imagemagick byzanz
 $ npm install record-desktop -g
 ```

+:warning: `nilarimogard/webupd8` is needed for the `slop` package, check http://www.webupd8.org/ to know more about webupd8.
+If you don't want to add external repository, install `slop` from sources from a link below

 If you don't have `apt-get` or have any troubles follow readmes of projects